 Meeting specific requirements is necessary to obtain an annulment in Michigan.
 You must file a petition, provide evidence, and appear in court.
 An experienced family law attorney can explain the eligibility requirements, help with paperwork, and represent you if needed.

 Before deciding on an annulment in Michigan, consult an experienced Dearborn family law attorney who can clarify the legal requirements, review your situation, and advise you on the best course of action.
-Clarity Family Law is available to assist you.
+Clarity Law Firm is here to help, call us at (313) 513-1919 to schedule a free consultation.

 What is Annulment?